 After Chichen Itza, we had lunch and drove to the Ik Kil Cenote.
 A cenote is a natural sinkhole with fresh water.
 There are over 6,000 cenotes in the Yucatan peninsula alone, with Ik Kil being one of the largest and most famous.
 The cenote was believed by the Mayans to be the portal to the underworld, and because of this many human sacrifices occurred here as well.
 Luckily, hearing this information didn’t stop us from enjoying one of the best swims we’ve ever had.
 We were able to jump off of rocks into the cool water and the scenery was breathtaking.
 If you plan on visiting Mexico, definitely book a similar excursion and visit a cenote!

-I had an amazing time in Mexico and loved trying authentic Mexican food and putting my Spanish skills to use!
-I am thrilled to have crossed another World Wonder off my bucket list, and look forward to visiting another one next week!!!
-My next blog post will be coming at you live from Asia, so stay tuned! 🙂
+I hope this post gives you a good idea of a few things to do in Cancun. had an amazing time in Mexico and loved trying authentic Mexican food and putting my Spanish skills to use!
+I am thrilled to have crossed another World Wonder off my bucket list, and look forward to visiting another one next week during my trip to China and Inner Mongolia!!!
+My next blog post will be coming at you live from Asia, so stay tuned! 🙂 Until then… Adios!

 Like this post?
 Pin it to save it for later and share with others!